 In that moment, my eyes were opened to a tremendous truth that up to that moment had never dawned on me.
 All the Bible is true, but not all the Bible is talking to new covenant believers.
 This understanding revolutionized how I understood the Scriptures and my revelation of the New Covenant.

 We sing things like, “Come Holy Spirit,” “We welcome you in this place,” or “We need your presence.”
 Now there would be nothing wrong with that, except for the fact that it denies the Finished Work of Jesus Christ and all he did to get His Spirit into us, so he can promise to be with us always, to never leave us nor forsake us.

 Much of what we do in worship, is no better than what the Prophets of Baal did when challenged by Elijah on Mount Carmel.
-Elijah didn’t plan a big event, rather he offered a very clear challenge.
-If Baal shows up, he is God, if Yahweh shows up, he is God, which ever one shows up, serve him.
-The Prophets of Baal prepared their offering and set out, in their prayer meeting.
+Elijah didn’t plan a big event.
+Rather, he offered a very clear challenge.
+If Baal shows up, he is God.
+If Yahweh shows up, he is God.
+Whichever one shows up, serve him.
+The Prophets of Baal prepared their offering and set out in their prayer meeting.

 They began to cry out, scream, fall and even cut themselves so that Baal would show up.
-Of course none of that worked, and when Elijah took to the altar he did none of that.
+Of course, none of that worked.
+When Elijah took to the altar, he did none of that.
 He knew he had walked into this encounter with his God, even under an old covenant.
-After drowning the offering in water, he simply prayed once, and God answered by Fire.
+After drowning the offering in water, he simply prayed once, and God answered by fire.Elijah simply prayed once, and God answered by fire.
+Click To Tweet

-Now, let me say that there is nothing wrong with screaming, yelling and falling out for the Lord.
-What makes that behavior in worship no better than the prophets of Baal’s actions, is when we think that is what we must do, to usher in his presence and get God to show up.
-Many believers still think in terms of separation, rather than walking in the constant awareness of His Union with us.
-When we understand the New Covenant and our union with Christ, our relationship with him can grow, and music that imply he is not with us or he is holding back, tend to fade off into the background noise.
+Many believers still think in terms of separation, rather than walking in the constant awareness of His union with us.
+When we understand the New Covenant and our union with Christ, our relationship with him will grow.
+Then any music that implies he is not with us, or he is holding back, tend to fade off into the background noise.